-- (1) Executive, administrative and professional offices. - (2) Medical offices, including clinics and medical laboratories, and Medical Marihuana Safety Compliance Centers (See Article 4 Section 5.22-7 for requirements).
-(Amended Ordinance 1709 10/3/19) - (3) Facilities for human care, such as hospitals, sanitariums, convalescent and nursing homes. - (4) Banks and similar financial institutions. - (5) Libraries and government office buildings and public utility offices, but not including storage yards or post offices. - (6) Private social or fraternal clubs or lodges. - (7) Churches and related facilities. - (a) Emergency Shelters for the Homeless and Soup Kitchens may be considered ancillary uses conditional upon the following: (Amended Ordinance 1654 3/20/16) - i.
+- ii.
+Any unenclosed Mobile Medical Trailer which was unlawfully located and/or operated prior to the effective date of this section must be removed as of the effective date of this section. - iii.
+All Mobile Medical Trailers and enclosing structures must adhere to requirements set forth by the State of Michigan Department of Community Health regarding approval for operation of the Mobile Medical Trailer. - (3) Facilities for human care, such as hospitals, sanitariums, convalescent and nursing homes. - (4) Banks and similar financial institutions. - (5) Libraries and government office buildings and public utility offices, but not including storage yards or post offices. - (6) Private social or fraternal clubs or lodges. - (7) Churches and related facilities. - (a) Emergency Shelters for the Homeless and Soup Kitchens may be considered ancillary uses conditional upon the following: (Amended Ordinance 1654 3/20/16) - i.
 Shelter and/or meal service for seven (7) or more recipients is limited to two (2) weeks maximum in any one calendar year. - ii.
-Shelter and/or meal service for seven (7) or more recipients is limited to one (1) week at a time throughout the calendar year.
+Shelter and/or meal service for seven (7) or more recipients is limited to one (1) week at a time throughout the calendar year. - iii.
+Limitations on duration for six (6) or fewer recipients of shelter and/or meal service at a time do not apply. - (8) Public or private schools or colleges for general or vocational education. - (9) Nursery schools. - (10) Photographic studios and interior decorating studios. - (11) Funeral homes. - (12) Establishments which perform personal services on the premises such as: beauty

-- iii.
-Limitations on duration for six (6) or fewer recipients of shelter and/or meal service at a time do not apply. - (8) Public or private schools or colleges for general or vocational education. - (9) Nursery schools. - (10) Photographic studios and interior decorating studios. - (11) Funeral homes. - (12) Establishments which perform personal services on the premises such as: beauty parlors and barber shops. - (13) Veterinary clinics and hospitals provided all activities are conducted within a totally and permanently enclosed building. - (14) Accessory buildings or uses customarily incidental to any of the above permitted uses.
+- parlors and barber shops. - (13) Veterinary clinics and hospitals provided all activities are conducted within a totally and permanently enclosed building. - (14) Accessory buildings or uses customarily incidental to any of the above permitted uses.